OmniSharp/omnisharp-sublime/README.md

     "auto_complete_triggers": [ {"selector": "source.cs", "characters": ".<"} ],
  }
  ```

+#OmniSharpServer Settings
+The Sublime plugin communicates to OmniSharp Server which has various availiable settings stored in a `config.json` file.
+By default the location of this file is in a folder under the Sublime OmniSharp packages folder called `PrebuiltOmniSharpServer` and there is also a user specific plugin setting that specifies the location of this `config.json` file.
+To prevent your settings being overridden on new releases of the Sublime package, we recommend you store your `config.json` file somewhere other than the default location.
+Once you have taken a copy of `config.json` and put it somewhere safe you will need to update the Sublime plugin's user setting called `"omnisharp_server_config_location"`.

 #Format Document Settings

 When you press `Ctrl + K + D` to format the document you may see `CR` markers.